aryn-ai/sycamore/docs/source/sycamore/connectors/pinecone.md

 ds.write.pinecone(index_name=index_name, namespace=namespace, dimensions=384, index_spec=spec)
 ```

 Note that the writer forces execution of all transforms before it, so would normally come at the end of a Sycamore pipeline.
 More information can be found in the {doc}`API documentation </APIs/data_preparation/docsetwriter>`.
+A demo of the writer can also be found in the {notebook}`https://github.com/aryn-ai/sycamore/blob/main/notebooks/pinecone-writer.ipynb`.

 ## Reading from Pinecone